Stephen is a mystic, motivational speaker, and spiritual counselor.

-In addition to English, Stephen speaks fluent Italian, Asante Twi and Fante.
-He knows some French as well as conversational Spanish.
+In addition to English, Stephen speaks fluent Italian, Asante Twi, and Fante.
+He knows some French, as well as conversational Spanish.

-He currently lives in Orange County, California.
+He currently lives in Kumasi, Ghana.

 He is author of The Seven Stages of Spiritual Growth (2020), and Confession: The Road to Freedom (2010).

-For speaking engagements, feedback, or questions, please fill out the form below.
+To contact Stephen for speaking engagements, feedback, or questions, please fill out the form below.